Resources

 The Soros Justice Fellowships Program’s Media Fellowships is for individuals with distinctive voices proposing to complete media projects that engage and inform, spur debate and conversation, and catalyze change on important U.S. criminal justice issues.
 Deadline is in October.
 Watch the Open Society website for the next round.

-Tim Hetherington Grant
+Tim Hetherington Fellowship

-The Tim Hetherington Grant is an annual grant awarded to a photographer to finalize a project on a human rights theme.
+The Tim Hetherington Fellowship is an annual grant awarded to a photographer to finalize a project on a human rights theme.
 It is open to professional photographers who have participated in a recent World Press Photo Contest.
 Applications are accepted in October every year.

 Travel Photographer of the Year